aryarm/demo-docker-action/README.md

 **Important**: Since item 4 is usually sensitive, it should be added as a _GitHub secret_ under the settings menu for this repository.
 To get there, click on [_Settings_ > _Secrets and variables_ > _Actions_](../../settings/secrets/actions#repository-secrets).
 Give your secret a memorable name.
 Provide that name in place of the secret itself within the GitHub action workflow.

 ## some best practices that this template encourages
-1. Locks all of your software to specific versions, and uses conda and conda-lock to also lock the dependencies of that software.
+1. **Reproducibility** Locks all of your software to specific versions, and uses conda and conda-lock to also lock the dependencies of that software.
-2. Uses a small base image and [multi-stage builds](https://pythonspeed.com/articles/smaller-python-docker-images/) to ensure only the required software is packaged.
+2. **Size** Uses a small base image and [multi-stage builds](https://pythonspeed.com/articles/smaller-python-docker-images/) to ensure only the required software is packaged.
-3. Uses [Docker layer caching](https://pythonspeed.com/articles/faster-multi-stage-builds) to ensure images are built quickly.
+3. **Speed** Uses [Docker layer caching](https://pythonspeed.com/articles/faster-multi-stage-builds) to ensure images are built quickly.
 The default Dockerfile is designed to [reduce cache busting](https://pythonspeed.com/articles/docker-caching-model/).
-4. Uses GitHub actions to automatically test images before deploying them.
+4. **Testing and Security** Uses GitHub actions to automatically test images before deploying them.
 Uses GitHub secrets to securely manage permissions to push to shared container repositories.